Artisan-Lab/RAP-Book/src/appendix.a-safetyprop.md

 Refer to the document of [type-layout](https://doc.rust-lang.org/reference/type-layout.html), there are three components related to layout: alignment, size, and padding.

 #### 3.1.1 Alignment
 Alignment is measured in bytes.
 It must be at least 1 and is always a power of 2.
-This can be expressed as \\(2^x, x\ge 0\\).
+This can be expressed as \\(2^x s.t. x\ge 0\\).
 A memory address of type `T` is considered aligned if the address is a multiple of alignment(T).
 The alignment requirement can be formalized as:

 $$ \text{addressof}(\text{instance}(T)) \\% \text{alignment}(T) = 0 $$